 Boots virtual machines in a KVM-RT configuration, after validating the configuration.
-By default, all VMs in the configuration with the "auto-start" configuration parameter enabled are booted, but individual VMs may be specified instead.
+By default, all VMs in the configuration with the "auto-start" configuration parameter enabled are booted, however the --all option can be used to boot all VMs in the configuration.
+Individual VMs may be also be specified instead.

 If any VMs are running it simply re-tunes them as required for real-time and boot errors are ignored.
 When the option --clean is specified, no virtual machine may already be running and no boot errors are tolerated.